What does Hannah mean?

-Hannah \ha(n)-nah\ as a girl's name is pronounced HAN-ah.
+Hannah [han-nah] as a girls' name is pronounced HAN-ah.
 It is of Hebrew origin, and the meaning of Hannah is "He (God) has favored me".
+Variant of Ann, Anne and Anna.
 Biblical: mother of the prophet Samuel.
 Being barren, she asked God to bless her with a child, and her prayer was answered.
 Hence, the name literally means "God has graced me with a son".
-Ann, Anne, Anna, etc. are the European forms; Hanne is popular in Germany.
+The name was used by the Puritans in the 16th and 17th centuries.
 Writer Hannah Arendt; sportscaster Hannah Storm.

 Hannah▼ has 25 variants: Ann▼, Anna▼, Anne▼, Annie▼, Chana▲, Chanah, Chanha, Channach, Channah, Hana▲, Hanah, Hanalee, Hanalise, Hanna▼, Hanne, Hannele, Hannelore, Hannie, Hanny, Hena, Honna, Nan▼, Nanney, Nannie▼ and Nanny.Kreatif forms: